Happytreat/MeloSpace/content/notes/fb-zero-downtime-release/index.md

 ---
-title: "Paper Summary - Zero Downtime Release: Disruption-free Load Balancing of a Multi-Billion User Website"
+title: "Paper Summary - Zero Downtime Release: Disruption-free Load Balancing of a Multi-Billion User Website (2020)"
 date: "2021-05-28T22:12:03.284Z"
 description: "Zero Downtime Release is a collection of mecha- nisms used at Facebook to shield the end-users from any disruptions, preserve the cluster capacity and robustness of the infrastructure when updates are released globally..."
 ---